forestgrape/coronavirus/index.md

 ## habitat of sars-cov-2
-The task determine to habitat of Sars-CoV-2 in humans can be tackled either theoretically by a reasoning from the [life cycle requirements](#requirement-reasoning) or by [empirical observations of Covid-19 cases](#empirical-obserations).
+The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by [empirical observations](#empirical-obserations) i.e. analyzing the pathogenesis of Covid-19.

-### requirement reasoning
+### constraint reasoning
+In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and its [constraints](#life-cycle-constraints) of Sars-CoV-2.
 #### cell receptor
 The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
 The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
-McCray & Co also observed that Sars-Cov-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point amino-peptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits apically with a preference of 10:1 for apical entry and 5:1 for basal entry).
+McCray & Co also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point amino-peptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits apically with a preference of 10:1 for apical entry and 5:1 for basal entry).

 #### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins: